EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Compaction

 The information about compaction has been moved to [Compaction](https://github.com/facebook/rocksdb/wiki/Compaction).
-Users don't have to know internal of compactions before operationing RocksDB.
+Users don't have to know internal of compactions before operating RocksDB.

 ## Approximate Sizes